1101712/an-online-quiz/README.md

 As a visitor, I found the quiz to be engaging and challenging, making it a fun experience for me.

+### Expectation

+A visitor wants to be assured that their email address is correctly inputted before submission.

+### Result

+As a visitor, I found an email validation feature in the feedback form which notified me if my email was incorrectly formatted, ensuring that I was able to submit my feedback successfully.

 ## Deployment

 The project was deployed to GitHub Pages using the following steps: